 “My family’s musical,” Reed said, “all of them.”
 He grew up in a family of seven children, with three piano-playing sisters.
 One of his brothers, Max Reed, is a bluegrass banjo player who performed often in the Asheville area.

-Reed especially enjoys playing hymns and gospel music, and has recorded a full album of such tunes, “Smoky Mountain Autoharp Gospel.”
-He attends Shoal Creek Baptist Church in the Jackson County township of Qualla, and enjoys visiting other churches to play for services or homecomings.
+Reed especially enjoyed playing hymns and gospel music, and recorded a full album of such tunes titled Smoky Mountain Autoharp Gospel.
+He attended Shoal Creek Baptist Church in the Jackson County township of Qualla, and enjoyed visiting other churches to play for services or homecomings.